yungshenglu/OnlineJudgeUVa/UVA-696/README.md

 | X | | | | X |
 | | X | | X | |

-In this problem you are to determine the largest number of knights that can be placed on a board with M rows and N columns so that no knight is attacking any other.
-M and N will each be no larger than 500.
+In this problem you are to determine the largest number of knights that can be placed on a board with $M$ rows and $N$ columns so that no knight is attacking any other. $M$ and $N$ will each be no larger than 500.

 ---
 ## Input

-The input consists of pairs of integers giving values for M and N, followed by a pair of zeroes.
+The input consists of pairs of integers giving values for $M$ and $N$, followed by a pair of zeroes.

 ---
 ## Output